How IndyCar’s Chip Ganassi Racing is handling the shutdown - MotorSportsTalk | NBC Sports

 “If everyone is getting up in the day and doing the same workout, even if it is in their basement or their spare bedroom, it keeps that sense of teamwork rolling, even though they can’t see each other every day.”

-If the season starts with the Indy 500, teams will have to literally learn on the fly.
+If the season starts with the Indy 500, teams will have to learn on the fly.

 “This week, we have been working hard on what we can still do to try to learn,” O’Gara said.
 “We have very limited track time with the aeroscreen, especially on the ovals.
 Teams can’t test, we can’t go to test posts to run our simulations.
 We can’t even go on the Honda simulator because that has been deemed off-limits right now by IndyCar.
 It’s a matter of using the data and the knowledge that we have and hopefully, being prepared better than the next guy.